-- Next, name your guest network (enter its SSID) and set the password.
-You can opt for something as simple as “ASDFGH” or “12345670”.
-Likewise, you can leave it completely open.
+- Next, name your guest network (enter its SSID – we recommend using the regular network name and adding “- Guest”) and set the password.
+You can opt for something as simple as “Ourhouse” or “guest-password”.
+You can also leave it blank.

 - Click the “Save” button to confirm the settings and create the network.